promptfoo/promptfoo/site/docs/contributing.md

 ## Python Contributions

-While promptfoo is primarily written in TypeScript, we support custom Python prompts, providers, asserts, and many examples include Python.
-If making a Python contribution, please follow these guidelines:
+While promptfoo is primarily written in TypeScript, we support custom Python prompts, providers, asserts, and many examples in Python.
+We strive to keep our Python codebase simple and minimal, without external dependencies.
+Please adhere to these guidelines:

-- Use Python 3.9+
+- Use Python 3.9 or later
-- For Python-specific linting and formatting, we use `ruff`.
-Run `ruff check --fix` and `ruff format` before submitting your changes.
+- For linting and formatting, use `ruff`.
+Run `ruff check --fix` and `ruff format` before submitting changes
 - Follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)
-- Use type hints where possible to improve code readability and catch potential errors.
+- Use type hints to improve code readability and catch potential errors
-- Write unit tests for new Python functions using pytest.
+- Write unit tests for new Python functions using the built-in `unittest` module
-- When adding new Python dependencies in an example, update the relevant `requirements.txt` file.
+- When adding new Python dependencies to an example, update the relevant `requirements.txt` file

 ## Documentation